theIDinside/cxedit-rust/README.md

 - [x] Save & open from status line with Ctrl + s and Ctrl + o
 - [x] Sane scrolling (nano-style scrolling)

-Functionality I'm working on or what was last implemented:
+# Functionality I'm working on or what was last implemented:

 - [ ] Input modes a lá Vim
 - [ ] Redo
 - [x] Jump to <line>
 - [ ] Find <char range>
-- [ ] Inter process communication (for use to implement calls to RLS or racer for example and other language servers)
 - [ ] Syntax coloring (not relly hard at all)
  - ##### Configuration (begun on, no real functionality yet though)
     - [x] Simple default()
 - [ ] Multiple buffers & multiple views
 - [ ] Overlays / "frames" inside the views

+# Functionality I want and will try to implement
+- [ ] Inter process communication (for use to implement calls to RLS or racer for example and other language servers)
+- [ ] Macros (not really that hard... the logic is already there conceptually, and is similiar to that of keeping track of history in the command engine I am building, using the command design pattern)

+#### Configuration
+Configuration will be implemented most likely using serde, to produce json-like documents/configuration files.
+Settings such as key-bindings to custom commmands, syntax colorings, font and background colors and perhaps more.

+#### IPC
+For use with RLS & racer, or for example some cpp language server.
+This is not all though, a sweet IPC module could provide for addons to other small applications, if I define a clear protocol for how data should be passed over the pipe (if a pipe is to be used, seems most sane, dbus seems... way too unneccesarily complex for this task.
+But, as with all things me, let's do it as hard as possible so I can pat my own back.
+Good boy.) writing addons can be done in any language.
+Sure, writing my own interpreter and adding lua or something is nice i suppose, but if I wanted that, I would just use someone else's texteditor.
+I much rather write the modules as standalone programs in rust or c++.
+For example, one could write a simple minigrep module, that greps a pattern of all source files of choice in a folder and it's subfolders, passes the results to cxedit, whereby one could navigate immediately to that file by opening it and setting the line position there.
+If this is done this way, that complexity and handling of files I'm not even editing (just to grep something), is completely skipped.
+Which is a bonus.
+A text editor edits text.
+I suppose.

 How to open Cargo.toml form root folder:
 ```bash